Brian Cushing

-Brian Patrick Cushing (born January 24, 1987) is a former American football linebacker.
-He played college football at USC, and was drafted by the Houston Texans in the first round of the 2009 NFL Draft and played his entire 9-year career for the Texans from 2009 to 2017 and became the team's all-time leading tackler.
+Brian Patrick Cushing (born January 24, 1987) is an American former professional football player who was a linebacker for the Houston Texans of the National Football League (NFL).
+He played college football for the USC Trojans, and was selected by the Texans in the first round of the 2009 NFL draft.
+He played his entire nine-year career with Houston from 2009 to 2017 and became the team's all-time leading tackler.

-Early years
+Early life

 Cushing trained throughout his childhood in Park Ridge, New Jersey.
 He attended Bergen Catholic High School in Oradell, New Jersey and went on to lead the Crusaders to the 2004 Group IV State Championship as a linebacker, tight end, and running back against Don Bosco Preparatory High School, providing huge plays in the 13–10 win.
 He was named "2004 North Jersey Player of the Year" by The Record, and played in the 2005 U.S. Army All-American Bowl alongside future USC teammates Patrick Turner, Rey Maualuga, and Mark Sanchez.

 Cushing was recruited by top colleges, including Notre Dame, Georgia, and Penn State before eventually committing to the University of Southern California.